ibm-cloud-docs/billing-usage/service-level-commit.md

 Most account types can order a service-level commitment.
 Work with [{{site.data.keyword.Bluemix_notm}} Cloud Sales](https://www.ibm.com/cloud?contactmodule){: external} to create a commitment quote based on the spending amount for the period that you want to commit to.

-You can have multiple commitments for different catalog services active at the same time.
+You can have multiple commitments for different services active at the same time.
 {: note}

 After you accept the commitment quote, you receive an email to confirm that your payment information is processed and that the commitment is added to your account.

 ## Viewing your commitment usage
 {: #slc-services}